 Affordability is a key reason why first home buyers fail to get on the property ladder.
 There have been many creative businesses and governments with solutions to resolve this problem, but none have successfully rolled them out on mass.
 So people are taking matters into their own hands and hence the rise of mobile homes.
 So let’s see if a mobile home is a good investment.

 Mobile homes rose in popularity in the mid-1970s.
 Best called manufactured or prefab homes, the prefabricated modules are built inside a factory before being constructed on a site.
 However, not all mobile homes are prefab buildings.

 Some mobile homes can be extended trailers, aka caravans which are transportable or permanently left on one site.

 So, how can a mobile home be a solution to the housing crisis?

 Mobile homes are already being used for temporary and permanent accommodation.
 They are usually much smaller than the standard house, so the occupants need to get used to having less space.
-Still, new homes are shrinking in size, so they’re more affordable anyway, so we all need to realise housing is getting smaller yet no less accommodating.
+Still, new homes are shrinking in size, so they’re more affordable anyway, so we all need to realize housing is getting smaller yet no less accommodating.
 Interiors are custom-built with multi-use spaces.
 So, for example, a small alcove or sunroom can also serve as the home office.

 However, not everyone is keen on the idea of living in a mobile home.
-One concern is will mobile homes stand up to big weather events like a tornado, hurricane?
+One concern is will mobile homes stand up to significant weather events like a tornado, hurricane?
 The good news is manufacturers have solutions to ensure the homes remain grounded in extreme weather areas.

 Plus, there are many incentives to get the product right as they are low cost to build and affordable to purchase.
 Plus companies will offer you cash for your mobile home, whatever condition it may be in.
 While they may be a hard sell in the short term, particularly with homeowners used to more space, their advantages will win over a larger share of homebuyers over time.